DidacticFishstick/ultrastar-wingman/ultrastar-wingman/frontend/src/api/docs/PlayersApi.md

 Api Get Player Avatar

-The avatar for the given player  :param player: The player name
+The avatar for the given player  :param player: The player id

 ### Example